 Diabetes nutrition doesn't have to mean no sweets.
-If you're craving them, ask a registered dietitian to help you include your favorite treats into your meal plan.
+If you're craving them, ask a registered dietitian to help you include your favorite treats in your meal plan.
 A dietitian can also help you reduce the amount of sugar and fat in your favorite recipes.
-And don't be surprised if your tastes change as you adopt healthier eating habits.
-Food that you once loved may seem too sweet — and healthy substitutes may become your new idea of delicious.
+Moderation is key.

 Don't be surprised if your tastes change as you adopt healthier eating habits.
 Food that you once loved might seem too sweet — and healthy substitutes, such as baked apples and grilled pineapple, might become your new favorites.